 |How do I stop email notifications?|

-Anyone can join the community.
+Anyone can join the EX Community.
 We welcome everyone!
-Currently most of our members are English speakers though we do have some Spanish speaking members on the community.
+Currently most of our members are English speakers, though we do have some Spanish-speaking members.

 |How do I re-subscribe to text messages?|